-Students gain an overview into the history and importance of the dog grooming industry.
-Topics include understanding pet and human safety while working with animals and an introduction into the safety equipment found both in this school and the industry.
+Students are educated in the history and importance of dog grooming as an industry.
+Included in this portion is understanding pet and human safety while working with animals.
+We will also introduce the safety equipment found in this school and in the industry.